Blueratzxk/Accordion_cpp/README.md

 * Get dbgen tools from [TPC-H](https://www.tpc.org/tpch/).
 * Generate TPC-H tables (`CSV format`) and copy them to `accordion/dataSet/`.
 Below is an example.
 ```
-$cd dataSet
+$ cd dataSet
-$ls
+$ ls
 customer.tbl  makeDFS.sh       PartitionsMaker.sh  scpFile.sh
 DFSMaker      nation.tbl       partsupp.tbl        supplier.tbl
 DFSMaker.sh   orders.tbl       part.tbl            tablePartitions.txt
 lineitem.tbl  partitionsMaker  region.tbl

 ```
 * Modify the `tablePartitions.txt`.
 The first column is the table name, the second column is the number of storage nodes, and the third column is the number of table slices contained in each storage node.
 Below is an example.
-Since we are running Accordion on a single machine, there is only 1 storage node.
 This configuration slices the ORDERS table and LINEITEM table horizontally into 4 partitions.
 ```
 nation,1,1
 supplier,1,1